Sheppard (band): Watching the Sky (2016–2018)

-Kaleidoscope Eyes (2019–present)
+Kaleidoscope Eyes (2019–2022)

 In late February 2019, the band took a break from performing after George was diagnosed with a throat injury.
 After spending months on vocal rest, it became apparent that he required surgery, which he underwent in September 2019.

 On 9 May 2019, the band announced that Michael Butler had departed Sheppard to focus on a new career path.
 "Kiss My Fat Ass" was released on all music sources on 26 July 2019.
 In October 2019, the band released "Die Young".

 In January 2020, the band released "Phoenix".
 In February 2020, the band stated that they are going to be releasing a new song every single month right throughout 2020, culminating in an album release at the end of the year.
-"Don’t Believe in Love" was released alongside a statement from George Sheppard saying "Our forthcoming album isn't necessarily a concept album, but there's definitely a cohesive theme running throughout the songs and a linear narrative that I hope people are able to piece together as the year goes on and the album grows."
+"Don't Believe in Love" was released alongside a statement from George Sheppard saying "Our forthcoming album isn't necessarily a concept album, but there's definitely a cohesive theme running throughout the songs and a linear narrative that I hope people are able to piece together as the year goes on and the album grows."

 In October 2020, the band performed at half-time at the 2020 AFL Grand Final.

 On 22 October 2020, the band announced the title of their third studio album, Kaleidoscope Eyes and its release date of 19 February 2021.
 The album was released on 26 February, one week after its original release date.

 In September 2021, Sheppard released the first of three digital compilation EPs over three weeks, titled Love Was Never Easy, Highest of Highs and Dance in the Glow.

-On 3 November 2021, Sheppard released "The Reasons Why", a song which made its debut at the October 2021 wedding of Amy Sheppard to Lachlan Stuart.
+On 3 November 2021, Sheppard released "The Reasons Why", a song which made its debut at the October 2021 wedding of Amy Sheppard with Lachlan Stuart.

 On 8 November 2021, they announced their first Christmas single "Christmas Without You" would be released on 14 November.

+Zora (2023–2024)

-In February 2023, Sheppard announced their new single, "Good Time", will be released on 17 March 2023.
+In February 2023, Sheppard announced that their single, "Good Time", would be released on 17 March 2023.

+In August 2023, Sheppard announced they were moving to Nashville, Tennessee in search of United States success.

+On 14 March 2024, the band released the single "Edge of the Earth", which they had submitted to SBS for consideration to represent Australia in the Eurovision Song Contest 2024 but was ultimately not selected.

+In April 2024, the band announced the release of their fourth studio album, Zora, for 21 June.

+In October 2024, Sheppard collaborated with New Zealand-born, Australian-based DJ and producer Jolyon Petch on the single "Sunshine".
+The track received full A-rotation airplay across major Australian radio networks including the Hit Network (101.9 The Fox, 2Day FM), ARN, ACE, and Fresh FM.
+It peaked at #3 on the ARIA Club Tracks Chart on 11 November 2024.

+To support the release, Sheppard embarked on a national Australian tour throughout October and November 2024, with Jolyon Petch joining as the official support act across all dates.